alexharri/website/posts/canvas-to-ascii.md

 const result = kdTree.findNearest(samplingVector);
 ```

-Running $100$K such lookups takes about $66$ms on my Macbook.
+Running $100$K such lookups takes about $66$ms on my MacBook.
 That's about $3$x faster than the brute-force approach.
 We can use this to calculate, roughly, the number of lookups we can perform per frame:

 <p className="mathblock">$$ 100{,}000 \times \dfrac{16{.}66\ldots}{66} \approx 25{,}253 $$</p>

 That's a lot of lookups per frame, but again, we're benchmarking on a powerful machine.
 This is still not good enough.

-Let's see how we can eek out even more performance.
+Let's see how we can eke out even more performance.

 ### Caching